NostradamusICTBV/kohana-core/guide/kohana/files.md

 :  Configuration files return an associative array of options that can be loaded using [Kohana::$config].
 Config files are merged rather than overwritten by the cascade.
 See [config files](files/config) for more information.

 i18n/
 :  Translation files return an associative array of strings.
 Translation is done using the `__()` method.
-Note that the `__()` function is declared in the official Kohana bootstrap.
-You need to keep that declaration, otherwise you should use the `I18n::translate` method.
 To translate "Hello, world!" into Spanish, you would call `__('Hello, world!')` with [I18n::$lang] set to "es-es".
 I18n files are merged rather than overwritten by the cascade.
 See [I18n files](files/i18n) for more information.

 messages/
 :  Message files return an associative array of strings that can be loaded using [Kohana::message].
 Messages and i18n files differ in that messages are not translated, but always written in the default language and referred to by a single key.
 Message files are merged rather than overwritten by the cascade.
 See [message files](files/messages) for more information.